galjonsfigur/PD243x-DotMatrixDisplay/docs/api.md

 # Arduino Dot-Matrix Library

 This library allows to use any Arduino-compatible board with an PD243x I²C Display Adapter Board.
-It should work as long as `Wire` library and C++ compiler is avarible for a particular Arduino platform.
+It should work as long as `Wire` library and C++ compiler is available for a particular Arduino platform.

 ## DotMatrixDisplay::DotMatrixDisplay